rootstrap/blog/content/django-vs-flask.md

 # Django or Flask which one is should you choose your project?
 Django and Flask are among the most popular Python web frameworks.
-In this article we're going to review their main strengths and weaknesess to help you decide wich one is the better fit for your project.
+In this article we're going to review their main strengths and weaknesses to help you decide which one is the better fit for your project.

 # Django